Viz Media: Game On! USA

 Game On!
 USA was a monthly magazine that focused primarily on Japanese-developed video games, with an emphasis on the import scene.
 It served as the American counterpart to Shogakukan's Game On! magazine.
 It was published in May 1996 and ran for 7 monthly issues before being discontinued that same year in November.
 The magazine had news and reviews and other articles about classic fighting games like Street Fighter, Samurai Shodown and Virtua Fighter.
 Two video game-based manga series, Super Street Fighter II: Cammy by Masahiko Nakahira, and Samurai Shodown by Kyoichi Nanatsuki and Yuki Miyoshi, were serialized in the magazine.
 A one shot story based on Battle Arena Toshinden, illustrated by the game's character designer Tsukasa Kotobuki was published in the magazine as well.

 Manga Vizion

-Manga Vizion, sometimes misspelled Manga Vision, is a manga anthology introduced by VIZ in 1995.
+Manga Vizion, sometimes misspelled Manga Vision, is a manga anthology introduced by Viz in 1995.
 It is believed to be the first manga anthology published in the United States.
 The premiere issue was dated March 1995 and featured three series: The Tragedy of P, Samurai Crusader: The Kumomaru Chronicles, and Ogre Slayer.
-It ran for four years until it was canceled in 1999.
+It ran for three and a half years until it was canceled in August 1998.

 Pulp

 Pulp was a monthly manga anthology introduced by Viz in 1997.
 The magazine featured more mature titles, marketed at adults rather than teenage readers.
-Some of titles serialized in the magazine included: Uzumaki, Banana Fish, and Dance Till Tomorrow.
+Some of titles serialized in the magazine included: Uzumaki, Banana Fish, and Dance till Tomorrow.
 The magazine was canceled in 2002.